w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * Reflect on standard keyboard conventions.
 For example, use of the tab to move through interactive controls, use of the arrow keys to move through list items, and use of the Enter key to select an item.
 Explain that these need to be preserved as much as possible when designing custom functionality, and custom keyboard interaction should be defined when these standard conventions are not enough to achieve the goals of the user interface.
 Explain that defining keyboard interactions is a designers' responsibility, whereas implementing such interaction is a responsibility shared with the developer.
 * Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
+* Show examples of help  functionality to explain custom keyboard interactions.
+Explain that, while custom keyboard interactions are preferred by some users for efficiency reasons, it can distract others who may not be familiar with such keyboard shortcuts.
+Explain that providing these mechanisms is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Ideas to Assess Knowledge for Topic